 If replanted (adult) teeth in adolescents have a short survival rate, why bother?

 Until he or she is finished growing and the jaw is finished developing, an adolescent is not a candidate for more long-term tooth replacement options (such as implants).
 However, the shortened survival rate is usually measured in years.
-So you can typically hang on the injured tooth long to get through the developmental years and be ready to restore it for the long term when the time comes.
+So you can typically hang on to the injured tooth long enough to get through the developmental years and be ready to restore it for the long term when the time comes.

 Why aren't baby teeth replanted?

 For one, baby teeth will be lost in the normal course of events.
 Second, and most important, is the risk to the underlying permanent (adult) tooth posed by replanting a